metio/terraform-provider-k8s/docs/data-sources/scheduling_volcano_sh_queue_v1beta1_manifest.md

 ### Optional

-- `spec` (Attributes) Specification of the desired behavior of the queue.
-More info: https://git.k8s.io/community/contributors/devel/api-conventions.md#spec-and-status (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) Specification of the desired behavior of the queue.More info: https://git.k8s.io/community/contributors/devel/api-conventions.md#spec-and-status (see [below for nested schema](#nestedatt--spec))

 ### Read-Only